ammar-tanwar/bloglearnbay/posts/linear-regression-in-machine-learning.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/reg1.png"   class="img" alt="A scattered plot with an x-axis ranging from 2016, 2017, 2018, and 2019 and a y-axis ranging from $100, $200, $300, $400, and $500, with some.
 The data points  suggests the growth of stock prices."/>

-for example, a group of creative Tech enthusiasts started a company in[ Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley).
+for example, a group of creative Tech enthusiasts started a company in <a href="https://en.wikipedia.org/wiki/Silicon_Valley" target="_blank" rel="nofollow">Silicon Valley</a>.
 This start-up — called Banana — is so innovative that it has been growing constantly since 2016.
 You, the wealthy investor, would like to know whether to put your money on Banana’s success in the next year or not.
 Let’s assume that you don’t want to risk a lot of money, especially since the stakes are high in Silicon Valley.
 So you decide to buy a few shares, instead of investing in a big portion of the company.

 Well, you can definitely see the trend.
 Banana is growing like crazy, kicking up their stock price from 100 dollars to 500 in just three years.
 You only care about how the price is going to be like in the year 2021 because you want to give your investment some time to blossom along with the company.
 Optimistically speaking, it looks like you will be growing your money in the upcoming years.
 The trend is likely not to go through a sudden, drastic change.
 This leads to you hypothesizing that the stock price will fall somewhere above the $500 indicator.